-Unfortunately, there’s still a few around, but they are in the minority and word travels fast, especially on the internet.
-It is always up to the buyer to make the final decision, and that is why the ‘buyer needs a hundred eyes’ to see... all the possible faults and problems that a horse may have.
+Unfortunately, there are still dishonest sellers around, but they are in the minority and word travels fast, especially on the internet.
+It is always up to the buyer to make the final decision, and that is why the ‘buyer needs a hundred... eyes’ to see all the possible faults and problems that a horse may have.
 An unscrupulous seller, however, need not see anything, and certainly wouldn't point out problems, even if they did exist.

 07 of 10

 You’re not a rider unless you’ve fallen off seven times.

 This is similar to another saying, ‘fall seven times, get up eight’, which is to say, learn from experience and get back on the horse.
 Often you're told to get right back on the horse after you fall, which is a good idea (after you've checked yourself over for damage), so you don't have time to think about the fall.